 We take great pride in the high levels of standard we operate to.
 Our solutions are award-winning, and our services and standards are independently assured by industry specialists.
-Since 2009, we have proudly achieved and maintained our ISO27001 certification, the international standard for best practice in Information Security.
+We have proudly achieved and maintained our ISO27001 certification annually since 2009.
+ISO27001 is the international standard for best practice in Information Security.

 Our long-term sustainability depends on us maintaining an effective compliance strategy, our value proposition and good relationships with our employees, customers, suppliers and other stakeholders.

 At Cashfac, we have a diverse workforce and respect and value every individual we work with and the contribution that they make to the success of our business.
 We invest in our people and create an environment where they can develop to their full potential.
 We treat everyone fairly and equally and have an inclusive workforce offering employment opportunities to all members of the community.